mathigon/textbooks/euclidean-geometry/content.md

 :::

 ---
-> id: construct-equilateral
+> id: equilateral
+> goals: segment0 segment1 segment2 circle1 circle2

-::: column(width=300)
+::: column(width=320)

-    x-geopad.sticky(width=300): svg
+    x-geopad.sticky(width=320 tools="move|line|circle"): svg
-      path(x="segment(e,f)" target="3_radius")
-      path.red(x="circle(e,distance(e,f))" target="3_circle")
-      circle.move(name="e" cx=120 cy=80 r=8 target="3_center")
-      circle.move(name="f" cx=170 cy=130 r=8)

 ::: column.grow
 {.task} Draw an [equilateral triangle](gloss:equilateral-triangle) using just a straight-edge and compass.

 To start with, draw a line segment any where in a box on the right.
-With the [line tool](target:line-tool) selected, simply drag from start to end.
+With the <x-target no-margins to="#equilateral .tool:nth-child(3)">line tool</x-target> selected, simply drag from start to end.
 This line will be one of the sides of the triangle.

-Next, draw two circles that have one of the endpoints of the line segments as center, and go through the other endpoint.
-With the [circle tool](target:circle-tool) selected, simply drag from one endpoint to the other.
+{.reveal(when="segment0")} Next, draw two circles that have one of the endpoints of the line segments as center, and go through the other endpoint.
+With the <x-target no-margins to="#equilateral .tool:nth-child(5)">circle tool</x-target> selected, simply drag from one endpoint to the other.

-We already have two vertices of the triangle, and the third one is the intersection of the two circles.
+{.reveal(when="circle1 circle2")} We already have two vertices of the triangle, and the third one is the intersection of the two circles.
 Use the line tool again to draw the two missing sides and complete the triangle.

-Now [these two sides](target:a) and [these two sides](target:b) are each a [[radius]] of the same circle, so they must have the same length.
-In other words, all three sides of the triangle are congruent – therefore it must be equilateral.
+{.reveal(when="segment1 segment2")} Now [these two sides](target:a) and
+[these two sides](target:b) are each [[radii|diameters|circumferences]] of the same circle, _{span.reveal(when="blank-0")} so they must have the same length.
+In other words, all three sides of the triangle are congruent – and therefore it is indeed an equilateral triangle._
 :::

 ---
+> id: perp-bisector

 ### Midpoints and Perpendicular Bisectors

+{.todo} TODO – Constructing Midpoints and Perpendicular Bisectors

-{.todo} A midpoint is a point on a line segment that divides it into two congruent segments.
-If A,B, and C are collinear, and AB=BC, then B is the midpoint of `bar(AC)`.
+    // {.todo} A midpoint is a point on a line segment that divides it into two congruent
+    // segments.
+If A,B, and C are collinear, and AB=BC, then B is the midpoint of
+    // `bar(AC)`.
+    //

-{.todo} A line, segment, or ray that passes through a midpoint of another segment at a right angle is called a __perpendicular bisector__. `bar(DE)` is the perpendicular bisector of `bar(AC)`, so `bar(AB) ~= bar(BC)` and `bar(AC) _|_ bar(DE)`.
+    // {.todo} A line, segment, or ray that passes through a midpoint of another segment

-{.todo} Constructing a Perpendicular Bisector
-Draw a line that is at least 6 cm long, about halfway down your page.
-Place the pointer of the compass at an endpoint.
-Open the compass to be greater than half of the segment.
-Make arc marks above and below the segment.
-Repeat on the other endpoint.
-Make sure the arc marks intersect.
-Use your straight edge to draw a line connecting the arc intersections.
-This constructed line bisects the line you drew in #1 and intersects it at 90°.
-So, this construction also works to create a right angle.

-{.todo} constructing a square
+    // at a right angle is called a __perpendicular bisector__. `bar(DE)` is the
+    // perpendicular bisector of `bar(AC)`, so `bar(AB) ~= bar(BC)` and `bar(AC) _|_ bar(DE)`.

 ---
+> id: angle-bisector

 ### Angle Bisectors

+{.todo} TODO – Constructing Angle Bisectors

-{.todo} When two rays have the same endpoint, an angle is created.
+    // {.todo} When two rays have the same endpoint, an angle is created.
+    //

-{.todo} Here, `vec(BA)` and `vec(BC)` meet to form an angle.
-An angle is labeled with an “∠” symbol in front of the three letters used to label it.
-This angle can be labeled `/_ABC` or `/_CBA`.
-Always put the vertex (the common endpoint of the two rays) in the middle of the three points.
-It doesn’t matter which side point is written first.
+    // {.todo} Here, `vec(BA)` and `vec(BC)` meet to form an angle.
+An angle is labeled with an
+    // “∠” symbol in front of the three letters used to label it.
+This angle can be
+    // labeled `/_ABC` or `/_CBA`.
+Always put the vertex (the common endpoint of the
+    // two rays) in the middle of the three points.
+It doesn’t matter which side point
+    // is written first.
+    //

-{.todo} An __angle bisector__ is a ray that divides an angle into two congruent angles, each having a measure exactly half of the original angle.
-Every angle has exactly one angle bisector.
+    // {.todo} An __angle bisector__ is a ray that divides an angle into two congruent angles,

-{.todo} `bar(BD)` is the angle bisector of `/_ABC` ∠ABDm∠ABD≅∠DBC=12m∠ABC

-{.todo} Constructing an Angle Bisector

-{.todo} Draw an angle on your paper.
-Make sure one side is horizontal.
-Place the pointer on the vertex.
-Draw an arc that intersects both sides.
-Move the pointer to the arc intersection with the horizontal side.
-Make a second arc mark on the interior of the angle.
-Repeat on the other side.
-Make sure they intersect.
-Connect the arc intersections from #3 with the vertex of the angle.
+    // each having a measure exactly half of the original angle.
+Every angle has
+    // exactly one angle bisector.
+    //

-{.todo} Angle Bisector Theorem: If a point is on the bisector of an angle, then the point is equidistant from the sides of the angle.
+    // {.todo} Angle Bisector Theorem: If a point is on the bisector of an angle, then the
+    // point is equidistant from the sides of the angle.
-In other words, if BD←→ bisects ∠ABC,BE−→−⊥ED, and BF−→−⊥DF, then ED=DF.
+    // In other words, if BD←→ bisects ∠ABC,BE−→−⊥ED, and BF−→−⊥DF, then ED=DF.

 ---
+> id: parallel-perp

-### Perpendicular Lines
+### Parallel and Perpendicular Lines

+{.todo} TODO – Constructing Parallel and Perpendicular Lines

+{.todo} TODO – Constructing a Square

-{.todo} Perpendicular Line Construction; through a Point NOT on the Line Draw a horizontal line and a point above that line.
+    // {.todo} Perpendicular Line Construction; through a Point NOT on the Line
+    // Draw a horizontal line and a point above that line.
 Label the line l and the point A.
+    //

-* {.todo}Take the compass and put the pointer on A. Open the compass so that it reaches beyond line l.
+    // * {.todo}Take the compass and put the pointer on A. Open the compass so that it reaches beyond line l.
 Draw an arc that intersects the line twice.
-* {.todo}Move the pointer to one of the arc intersections.
+    // * {.todo}Move the pointer to one of the arc intersections.
 Widen the compass a little and draw an arc below the line.
 Repeat this on the other side so that the two arc marks intersect.
-* {.todo}Take your straightedge and draw a line from point A to the arc intersections below the line.
+    // * {.todo}Take your straightedge and draw a line from point A to the arc intersections below the line.
 This line is perpendicular to l and passes through A.

-{.todo} Perpendicular Line Construction; through a Point on the Line Draw a horizontal line and a point on that line.
-Label the line l and the point A.
-Take the compass and put the pointer on A. Open the compass so that it reaches out horizontally along the line.
-Draw two arcs that intersect the line on either side of the point.
-Move the pointer to one of the arc intersections.
-Widen the compass a little and draw an arc above or below the line.
-Repeat this on the other side so that the two arc marks intersect.
-Take your straightedge and draw a line from point A to the arc intersections above the line.
-This line is perpendicular to l and passes through A.
+    //

-{.todo} Theorem #1: If two lines are parallel and a third line is perpendicular to one of the parallel lines, it is also perpendicular to the other parallel line.
+    // {.todo} Theorem #1: If two lines are parallel and a third line is perpendicular to one of the parallel lines, it is also perpendicular to the other parallel line.
 Or, if l || m and l⊥n, then n⊥m.
+    //

-{.todo} Theorem #2: If two lines are perpendicular to the same line, they are parallel to each other.
+    // {.todo} Theorem #2: If two lines are perpendicular to the same line, they are parallel to each other.
+    //

-{.todo} Distance Between Parallel Lines
+    // {.todo} Distance Between Parallel Lines
-The shortest distance between two parallel lines is the length of the perpendicular segment between them.
+    // The shortest distance between two parallel lines is the length of the perpendicular segment between them.
 It doesn’t matter which perpendicular line you choose, as long as the two points are on the lines.
 Recall that there are infinitely many perpendicular lines between two parallel lines.

-{.todo} Notice that all of the pink segments are the same length.
-So, when picking a perpendicular segment, be sure to pick one with endpoints that are integers.

 ---
+> id: impossible

 ### Impossible Constructions

-In the following chapters we will see even more shapes that can be constructed using like this.
-However, there is a limit to Euclidean geometry: some constructions are simply impossible using just Euclid's Axioms.
+In the following chapters we will see even more shapes that can be constructed like this.
+However, there is a limit to Euclidean geometry: some constructions are simply impossible using just Euclid’s Axioms.

 ::: column.grow
 According to legend, the city of Delos in ancient Greece was once faced with a